rstacruz/bootstrap-practices/README.md

 ## Markup

+* <a name='avoid-helpers' href='#avoid-helpers'>#</a>
-* Avoid using helper classes like `.pull-left` or `.text-right`.
+Avoid using helper classes like `.pull-left` or `.text-right`.
 Consider the use of these as code smell anti-patterns: anytime they appear in your code, it's a wise time to evaluate if they should be refactored into new components instead.

   ```html
   <!-- ✗ Bad: too much helper classes -->